6 Ideas for a Perfect Smoky Mountain Christmas

 The cast of this incredible seasonal show includes talented singers, dancers, comedians, live animals, and a band with a huge brass section.
 With costumes, special effects, and dazzling lights, this show is bound to become a tradition for your Smoky Mountain Christmas.

-Another crowd-pleasing favorite Christmas Pigeon Forge Show is Dolly Parton's own Dixie Stampede.
+Another crowd-pleasing favorite Christmas Pigeon Forge Show is Dolly Parton's Dixie Stampede Dinner Attraction.
 From toys that come to life and stunning horse tricks, this show set to the music of the Nutcracker brings the holiday season to life.
 Featuring poinsettias, old-fashioned costumes, evergreens, and your favorite holiday songs, this show will be a family favorite for years.

 Additionally, the nativity scene comes to life with real camels and will touch your heart with stirring music.
 For a twist on the usual show's theme, elves from the North and South Pole will be competing while you enjoy the show.